how to Add Groundcovers in your garden

 They will be healthy plants with healthy root systems.
 Such plants will have the best chance to withstand the pests and diseases that will inevitably roll through your neighborhood.
 Putting a healthy new plant in its most suitable location is your very best opportunity to reduce the use of chemicals in the garden.

-How to Evaluate your Garden
+How to Evaluate Your Garden To Add Ground Cover

 The General Environment

 Start with your general environment.
-Is the area you live in hot, cold, humid, wet, windy?
+Is the area you live in hot, cold, humid, wet, or windy?
 What are your average temperatures, summer, and winter?
 There are some environmental conditions you can’t change.
 You need to find plants that can live where you do.

 Your Own Garden And It’s Microclimates

 In a Central Florida house; we successfully grew Azaleas and Camellias.
 We lived in a fringe location; a place that was a little too far south for them.
 The Azaleas were shaded and acidified by a grove of live oak trees.
-The Camellias were in our backyard’s highest point; slightly shaded and a little protected from our humidity.
+The Camellias were in our backyard’s highest point; slightly shaded and slightly protected from humidity.
 A few feet either way and these plants would not have worked, That’s a microclimate!
+Light Conditions-Measure your hours of sun.
+Full sun is 6+ hours of sun.
+Part sun is 4-6 hours of sun.

 Prepare the Soil